masona7x/y2mp3/README.md

 -Python 3.x must be installed on your system.

--You need the yt-dlp package to handle downloading and converting.

--You also need the Flask framework to run the web interface.

--You can install both using:

--pip install -r requirements.txt

--OR

--pip install yt-dlp

--pip install Flask
+-Required Dependecies:

+ -Flask==3.1.0
+ -pip==23.0.1
+ -pipreqs==0.5.0
+ -setuptools==65.5.0
+ -tinycss2==1.4.0
+ -youtube-dl==2021.12.17
+ -yt-dlp==2025.3.27

+-To properly install all dependicies, use the requirements.txt file in the root of the project folder -Use command pip install -r requirements.txt